Honoring those who make a positive impact on the growth and advancement of women

 Nominations are welcomed from individuals, businesses and organizations.
 The nominee does not have to be distinguished by title or office, but rather by his or her efforts on behalf of women.
-In 2021, nominations will open in late Spring and the Awards ceremony will likely take place virtually in August.
-Contact email@example.com for more information.
+In 2023, nominations will open in late Spring and the Awards ceremony will likely take place in early fall.
+Contact firstname.lastname@example.org for more information.

 Past Joyce Stein Award Recipients

 Harry Bettis, Laura Bettis Rydalch and Janelle Bettis Wise